lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 While texture maps are generally used to add detail to rendered images, there are important visualization applications.

--   Texture maps can be generated procedurally as a function of data.
+*   Texture maps can be generated procedurally as a function of data.
 One example is to change the appearance of a surface based on local data value.

--   Texture coordinates can be generated procedurally as a function of data.
+*   Texture coordinates can be generated procedurally as a function of data.
 For example, we can threshold geometry by creating a special texture map and then setting texture coordinates based on local data value.
-The texture map consists of two entries: fully transparent ($$\alpha = 0$$ ) and fully opaque ($$\alpha = 1$$).
+The texture map consists of two entries: fully transparent ($\alpha = 0$ ) and fully opaque ($\alpha = 1$).
 The texture coordinate is then set to index into the transparent portion of the map if the scalar value is less than some threshold, or into the opaque portion otherwise.

--   Texture maps can be animated as a function of time.
+*   Texture maps can be animated as a function of time.
 By choosing a texture map whose intensity varies monotonically from dark to light, and then "moving" the texture along an object, the object appears to crawl in the direction of the texture map motion.
 We can use this technique to add apparent motion to things like hedgehogs to show vector magnitude. **Figure 7-3** is an example of a texture map animation used to simulate vector field motion.

 <figure id="Figure 7-3">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/Texture/TestAnimateVectors.png?raw=true" width="640" alt="Figure 7-3">